pycroscopy/pyUSID/docs/data_format.rst

    ``main`` data
 #. ``Extra`` datasets store any other data that may be of value

-In addition to datasets, the data model is highly reliant on metadata that capture smaller pieces but critical pieces of information such as the ``quantity`` and ``units`` that describe every data point in the ``main`` dataset.
+In addition to datasets, the data schema is highly reliant on metadata that capture smaller pieces but critical pieces of information such as the ``quantity`` and ``units`` that describe every data point in the ``main`` dataset.

-**We acknowledge that this data model is not trivial to understand at first glance but we are making every effort to make is simple to understand.
+**We acknowledge that this data schema is not trivial to understand at first glance but we are making every effort to make is simple to understand.
 If you ever find anything complicated or unclear, please** `write to us <./contact.html>`_ **and we will improve our documentation.**